Construction Law and Legislation

-1. Compare and contrast the nature and significance of the principles, procedures, development, and administration of the law and legislation as applied to the construction process
+1. Demonstrate an understanding of the nature and significance of the principles and procedures of law and legislation as applied to the construction process

-2. Summarise and describe the principles, liabilities, duties, and responsibilities of the parties to a contract
+2. Describe the liabilities and responsibilities of parties to a contract

 Law relating to the construction process: broad understanding of the workings of the Australian legal system, the court system, principles of arbitration, alternative dispute resolution (ADR) and adjudication, Common Law, Industrial Tribunals, the nature of tort, the law of tort and its significance to the construction industry, negligence, nuisance, trespass, statutory duties, liability